 Each Alliance study has a formal protocol document, which includes a statement of the objectives of the study.
 Patient consent and authorization are obtained to collect the individual patient data required for addressing the study objectives.
-These data are transmitted from the treating or enrolling institution to the Alliance Statistics and Data Center (SDC), where the data are reviewed, processed and stored in the Alliance database.
+These data are transmitted from the treating or enrolling institution to the Alliance Statistics and Data Management Center (SDMC), where these data are reviewed, processed and stored in the Alliance database.
 Not all information submitted becomes part of the electronic database; for example, only some information on supporting documents such as operative and pathology reports may be entered into the database.
-The electronic database is used as the basis for the analysis of Alliance studies, with the analyses performed by the staff at the Alliance SDC.
+The electronic database is used as the basis for analyses of Alliance studies, with the analyses performed by the staff at the Alliance SDMC.

-The procedures described here do not cover requests - from the National Cancer Institute (NCI), the Food and Drug Administration (FDA), or other federal agencies - for information required by federal regulations or by the terms of the grant awards from federal agencies (e.g., Cancer Therapy Evaluation Program [CTEP], NCI, and National Institutes of Health [NIH]) to the Alliance.
+The procedures described here do not cover requests - from the National Cancer Institute (NCI), the Food and Drug Administration (FDA), or other federal agencies - for information required by federal regulations or by the terms of the grant awards from federal agencies (e.g., Cancer Therapy Evaluation Program (CTEP), Division of Cancer Prevention (DCP) and Division of Cancer Control and Population Sciences (DCCPS), NCI, and National Institutes of Health (NIH) to the Alliance.
 Such requests will be honored as expeditiously as possible.